Tronco2018/Simple-python-snake-game/README.md

-This is a simple and low graphic snake game made in python
+This is a simple and low graphic snake game made in python.

+If you don't have python run the file "requiements installation.bat"